PayU/hackathon-docs/docs/jarvis/docs/simple.md

 }
 ```

-As you can see different models trained and tuned on different data and can return various responses.
+As you can see different models trained and tuned on different sets of data can return various responses.